Reductive quotients of klt singularities: Introduction

 \subsection{Good quotients of Mori Dream Spaces}

 We call a normal variety $X$ with finitely generated divisor class group $\Cl(X)$ and finitely generated Cox ring

 a \emph{Mori Dream Space (MDS)}.
-As the name suggests, these varieties behave optimally with respect to the MMP; e.g., see~the seminal article \cite{HK00} of Hu and Keel as well as the comprehensive work~\cite{ADHL15}.
+As the name suggests, a projective variety with these properties behaves optimally with respect to the MMP; e.g., see~the seminal article \cite{HK00} of Hu and Keel as well as the comprehensive work~\cite{ADHL15}.
 By now, the Cox ring and related notions have been generalized in multiple directions such as to local rings~\cite{BM21} as well as to algebraic stacks and to even more general objects~\cite{HMT20}.
 In the present work, we make (heavy) use of such generalized Cox rings, c.f.~Sections~\ref{subs:coxrings} and~\ref{sec:iteration}.

 If $X$ is a projective variety \emph{of Fano type}, i.e., if there exists a divisor $B$ on $X$ such that the pair $(X, B)$ is klt and $-(K_X + B)$ is ample, it was shown in~\cite{BCHM10} that $X$ is a Mori Dream Space.
 Conversely, since a Mori Dream Space $X$ can be realized as a GIT-quotient of $\overline{X}:=\Spec R_X$ by a diagonalizable group, we see that if $\overline{X}$ is of klt type, then so is $X$.
 In fact, generalizing a basic result for cones \cite[Lem.~3.1(3)]{Kol13}, it has been shown in~\cite{Bro13, GOST15, KO15} that imposing the klt condition on the Cox ring is much stronger than doing so on $X$: a projective Mori Dream Space $X$ has Cox ring of klt type if and only if it is of Fano type.
 In particular, the proof in~\cite{GOST15} relates to earlier works of Smith~\cite{Sm00} and Schwede-Smith~\cite{SS10}, which use characteristic-$p$-methods to investigate varieties of Fano type and singularities of section rings.
 In~\cite[Sec.~7]{Sm00}, Smith investigates reductive quotients of varieties of Fano type and $F$-regular type.
-In particular, assuming a technical conjecture~\cite[Conj.~7.5]{Sm00}, Smith proves in~\cite[Thm.~7.6]{Sm00}, that GIT-quotients of varieties of Fano type are of globally $F$-regular type (and thus, by~\cite[Cor.~5.4]{GOST15} combined with~\cite[Thm.~1.1]{Bae11}, of Fano type).
+In particular, assuming ~\cite[Conj.~7.5]{Sm00}, Smith proves in~\cite[Thm.~7.6]{Sm00}, that GIT-quotients of varieties of Fano type are of globally $F$-regular type (and thus, by~\cite[Cor.~5.4]{GOST15} combined with~\cite[Thm.~1.1]{Bae11}, of Fano type).
 To be precise, Smith's conjecture asks whether affine algebras of characteristic 0 all of whose ideals are tightly closed are in fact of $F$-regular type; this relates also to more general questions that can be found in Section 8 of Hochster's Appendix 1 to~\cite{Hu96} and in~\cite[(2.5.7) Remark, (4.3.9) Remark]{HoHu99}.